TexasInstruments/ot-ti/examples/README.md

 The SimpleLink drivers require a kernel running underneath them for certain primitives like semaphores.
 This requires the `main()` function to be used to setup the drivers and start the kernel.
 It is not easy to re-write the SimpleLink SDK `ResetISR` to create a new entry point.
-Instead two files have been added to each example, one to bootstrap TI-RTOS and one to bootstrap FreeRTOS.
+Instead a file has been added to each example, one to bootstrap FreeRTOS.
 The `main()` function in the example applications have been re-named to `app_main()` to follow the conventions set in the SimpleLink SDK.

 ### Possible changes